FirstPlaygroundAndThenIcecream/DS-Student-Statistics/README.md

 # DS-Student-Statistics
-Based on a CSV file which contains data of students absence for their subjects, this project is trying to use Pandas and Numpy, Scikit-learn to describe the dataset.
+Based on a CSV file which contains data of students absence for their subjects.
+Using Pandas and Numpy, Scikit-learn to describe the dataset.